drmingdrmer/drmingdrmer.github.io/_posts/2015-02-17-numbers-programmers-should-know-about-hash.markdown

 > One of the `n` keys is in this bucket, and at the same time, no other key
 > is in this bucket:

-The number of buckets having exactly 1 key is:
+The the number of buckets having exactly 1 key is:

 $$ b\frac{n}{b} e^{-\frac{n}{b}} = n e^{ - \frac{n}{b} } $$